Skip to content

 stack.add(4);

-/* Access the top element of the stack */
+/* Access top element */

 int peek = stack.last;

-/* Pop an element from the stack */
+/* Pop element */

 int pop = stack.removeLast();